HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Introduction

-Recent breakthroughs in vision-language models (VLMs) and 3D generative models present an unprecedented opportunity to address these limitations.
-VLMs now possess sophisticated spatial reasoning capabilities that can parse complex scene descriptions and generate physically plausible object arrangements.
-Simultaneously, state-of-the-art 3D generation models like Hunyuan3D can create high-quality, stylistically consistent assets from text or image prompts \cite{hunyuan3d2025hunyuan3d2.1,lai2025hunyuan3d2.5}.
-However, these advances have not yet been effectively combined into a unified scene generation framework.
+Recent progress in vision-language models (VLMs) \cite{llava,molmo} and 3D generative models \cite{poole2022dreamfusion} presents an unprecedented opportunity to address these limitations.
+VLMs now possess sophisticated spatial reasoning capabilities \cite{chen2024spatialvlm} that can parse complex scene descriptions and generate physically plausible arrangements of objects.
+Simultaneously, state-of-the-art 3D generative models like Hunyuan3D \cite{hunyuan3d2025hunyuan3d2.1} can create high-quality, stylistically consistent assets from text or image prompts.
+However, these advances have not yet been effectively integrated into a unified 3D scene generation framework.

-Facilitated by 3D asset generation models and the inference capabilities of VLMs, \holodeck 2.0 can produce high-quality 3D scenes with internal stylistic coherence for both indoor settings (e.g., music studios, playrooms) and open domains (e.g., airship docks, courtyards), as shown in Figure \ref{fig1}.
+Facilitated by 3D asset generative models and the inference capabilities of VLMs, \holodeck 2.0 can produce high-quality 3D scenes with internal stylistic coherence for both indoor settings (e.g., music studios, playrooms) and open domains (e.g., airship docks, courtyards), as shown in Figure \ref{fig1}.
 Meanwhile, \holodeck 2.0 can generate the same type of 3D scenes in different styles, such as realistic, cartoon, and steampunk.
-The objects in \holodeck 2.0 scenes exhibit high quality and closely match their descriptions, for example, ``A cartoon-style snail-shaped snack booth offers glowing drinks."
+The objects in \holodeck 2.0 scenes exhibit high quality and closely match their descriptions, even when those descriptions are stylized, imaginative, and richly detailed, for example, ``A cartoon-style snail-shaped snack booth offers glowing drinks'' as shown in Figure \ref{fig1}.
 In terms of spatial reasoning, \holodeck 2.0 fully leverages the spatial understanding capabilities of VLMs, iteratively generating and applying spatial constraints to produce layouts that match both textual and visual descriptions.

+We demonstrate the effectiveness of \holodeck 2.0 through a comprehensive evaluation that encompasses large-scale human assessments, CLIP-based perceptual score, physical plausibility measures, and spatial-semantic alignment scores.
+Across 70 test cases spanning both indoor and open-domain scenes, \holodeck 2.0 consistently outperforms the baselines, with its advantage being particularly pronounced in open-domain scenes.